National Museum of Ireland (Archeology & History)

 National Museum, by infomatique

 This is Ireland’s largest museum and the national repository for all archaeological objects found in Ireland.
-Its collection runs to over two million artefacts ranging in date from 7000BC and the late medieval period.
+Its collection runs to over two million artifacts ranging in date from 7000BC and the late medieval period.

 It is a real treasure trove, with particularly strong collections from Pre-Historic, Viking and Medieval Ireland and Ancient Egypt to name just a few.